quintonwall/dreamhouse-mobile-app/README.md

 1. Open ```DreamHouse.xcodeproj``` in the ```dreamhouse-mobile-app/platforms/ios``` directory

 1. In Xcode, run the application, or select **Product** > **Archive** in the menu for App Store or Enterprise deployment

+    > If the build fails in Xcode, select the DreamHouse target, click the Build Settings tab, search for bitcode, select No for Enable Bitcode, and try again.